jeffery812/SwiftyLog/README.md

 ## 6. License

-SwiftMagic is available under the MIT license.
+SwiftyLog is available under the MIT license.
 See the LICENSE file for more info.